 According to this myth, the violence, the murders are not committed by the pimps who exploit the women (and others) in prostitutiion, nor by those who sexually or physically or emotionally abused them in childhood, nor by the buyers who find it perfectly acceptable to use them, nor by the traffickers.
 Cases where this has happened are only few and far between, unfortunate individual incidents, and above all: They only happen because of the criticism directed against the sexual exploitation and the violence that is prostitution (but had much better be termed „sex work“).
 If people, especially feminists, would at last stop speaking about the violence, it wouldn’t happen.
 It is high time to finally separate the „discourse“ on female sexuality from the „discourse“ of violence to finally free all women in their sexuality.
 By publishing statistics on violence in prostitution, by researching it, by denouncing it, feminists and all those who oppose prostitution are in fact responsible for it, because they are the ones who give ideas to violent people, who normalise it etc.

-All that is needed is a „positive“ discourse on prostitution, because this will give the women in it self-esteem and thus they wouldn’t be attacked by buyers, they wouldn’t have pimps and could negotiate „fair“ terms with their traffickers.
+All that is needed is a „positive“ discourse on prostitution, because this will give the women in it self-esteem and thus they won’t be attacked by buyers, they won’t have pimps (except nice and supportive ones), and will negotiate „fair“ terms with their traffickers.
 And buyers would treat the women with respect if it weren’t for those feminists.

-The German Association of Women Lawyers say that, the head of the German group „Pink Stinks“ says it, countless others say it – don’t talk about it or reframe it (derail it) if you must talk about it, and it will disappear as a phenomenon contingent with prostitution, and the few cases that persist (in other words, mangled bodies in ditches that cannot be explained away or denied) can then easily and efficiently be prosecuted.
+The German Association of Women Lawyers says that, the head of the German group „Pink Stinks“ says it, countless others say it – don’t talk about it or reframe it (derail it) if you must talk about it, and the violence will disappear as a phenomenon contingent with prostitution, and the few cases that persist (in other words, mangled bodies in ditches that cannot be explained away or denied) can then easily and efficiently be prosecuted.

 Statistically there is nothing wrong with this line of argumentation.
 Redefine violence and exploitation in legally acceptable terms and you’re golden.
 In 2013 the Green Party in the Bundestag proudly put a written question (Kleine Anfrage) to the government where they cited the fact that prosecutions for pimping had gone down by 95% and convictions for pimping by 99% since its legalisation.
 (8)